micro-community/how-to-join/README.md

 very easy to join community and become a member from a visitor.

-## to join is very easy to go ,this is an open community
+## very easy to join ,this is an open community

 ### Step 1: Answer this question